-CX Solution - Robust support programmes tailored to a wide range of personas and pre-qualified accordingly.
+Gaming CX Solution - Robust gaming support tailored to a wide range of personas and pre-qualified accordingly.
 It’s crucial to ensure agents are trained to identify gaming personas and provide solutions tailored to their needs, activity levels and spend.

 Localisation – support services localised to users in their native language whether that be German or Russian or Chinese have a CX advantage.
 Personalisation helps to satisfy users’ needs.
 For example, the growth of the Asia-Pacific games market and localisation strategies for delivering products and support services in native languages such as; Mandarin, Burmese, Cantonese, Mandarin, Thai, Nepalese, Indonesian.

 What’s apparent about modern video games is how strategy, positioning and teamwork skills come into play.
-Acquiring the right talent could also be approached in this way.
+Acquiring the right customer support talent could also be approached in this way.

-Strategy: Talent attraction and acquisition – What strategies will you utilize to source the right talent?
+Strategy: Talent attraction and acquisition – What strategies will you utilize to source gaming support agents?
 Where are they currently located?
 Who are they working for and how will you attract them to your brand?